 A Bedlington Terrier doesn’t look like your typical terrier with its uncanny sheep-like characteristics.
 Once masters of vermin-hunting, these dogs are now known as premier show dogs and companion dogs.

-Whether its their looks or personality, they have a way with people.
+Whether its their looks or personality, the Bedlington has a way with people.
 Many owners will tell you they’re the most charming of all terriers.
-I can’t say i disagree.
+Their loving personality makes it hard to disagree with that statement.

 24. Dandie Dinmont Terrier